StyrmirThorarins/FG-Window-Resizer/README.md

 # FG-Window-Resizer-5E
-An extension that adds menu options to resize most of the windows in FG for easier readbility.
+An extension that adds menu options to resize most of the windows in FG for easier readability.

 When the campaign